Erickabarker/Sweets-N-Treats/README.md

 - In the future I would like to implement a nav bar down the side of the website for ease of access down the page.
 - In the future I would like to to implement a team page showcasing our staff and pet friends in the shop.
-- In the future I would like to create different pages rather than a scrolling page.

 ## _Credits_